the-teachingRSE-project/competencies/competencies.md

 Using that, an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for common tasks such as debugging, profiling, optimising, designing good tests, or predicting user interaction.
+Many tools exist to help with understanding and evaluating existing code, especially from a structural point of view.
+An RSE should understand their output and its implications.
 An important facet of this capability relates to information security.
 RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they do not negatively impact the integrity of their institution's network.